 Imperial and MIT present innovative research on:

-Imperial Business Partners offers a unique approach to problem solving by organizing various academic ventures, entrepreneurship competitions and programs, including: WeInnovate i Enterprise Labthat support students.
+Imperial Business Partners offers a unique approach to solving problems by organizing a variety of academic ventures, entrepreneurship competitions and programs, including: WeInnovate and Enterprise Labthat support students.

 Dr. Hepworth discussed university activities on the road to innovation and ways of reaching industrial partners to student startups.